2BWeru/Delani-Studio/README.md

 ### Betty Wamaitha

-## Delani studion- This is an astaunding , well-equped tech studio.
+## Delani studion- This is a state of the art tech studio.
 Filled with amazing people making amazing designs in a fun environmen
  ## Table of contents
  1. Welcome
  2. About us